 Whatever Happened To The Cast Of Life Goes On?

-Before "Life Goes On" became the name of a hit BTS song, it was a key lyric in the upbeat Paul McCartney penned "White Album" gem, "Ob‐La‐Di, Ob‐La‐Da."
-The song was licensed by a series created by Michael Braverman that first aired in the fall of 1989, with its cast singing that Beatles track as its theme song, with ABC network's head of drama programming Chad Hoffman explaining: "because that's really what the series was about.
+Before "Life Goes On" became the name of a hit BTS song, it was a key lyric in the upbeat Paul McCartney-penned gem, "Ob‐La‐Di, Ob‐La‐Da."
+The song was licensed by a series created by Michael Braverman that first aired in the fall of 1989 with its cast singing that Beatles track as its theme song.
+The ABC network's head of drama programming Chad Hoffman explained, "That's really what the series was about.
 How life goes on.
 How every day we all get up, and try again."

-Going up against venerable Sunday institution "60 Minutes" every week, "Life Goes On" may not have been a recipe for a ratings darling, but the Emmy-winning family drama about the Thatcher family made waves by being the very first to have an actor with Down syndrome (Chris Burke) star in a prime time show.
-It also aimed to bring a larger awareness of the disability, and later the AIDS epidemic, to America and the world round.
+Going up against venerable Sunday institution "60 Minutes" every week, "Life Goes On" may not have been a recipe for a ratings darling, but the Emmy-winning family drama about the Thatcher family made waves by being the very first to have an actor with Down syndrome (Chris Burke) star in a primetime show.
+It also aimed to enhance awareness of the disability, and later the AIDS epidemic, to America and the world round.
 When the show premiered, Tom Shales of the Washington Post wrote, "It would probably be condescending and patronizing to say Burke will steal the nation's heart.
 But he will."

-It's been 29 years since "Life" went on for the cast and crew of the groundbreaking series that ran for four seasons, but "Life" is about to begin again, as a sequel centering on Kellie Martin's Becca is in the works at NBC.
-The identity of other returning cast members is unknown at this time, but is there a better time than now to ask, whatever happened to the cast of "Life Goes On?"
+It's been more than 30 years since "Life" went on for the cast and crew of the groundbreaking series that ran for four seasons, but "Life" hasn't been forgotten.
+In 2022, a sequel centering on Kellie Martin's Becca was in the works at NBC.
+Whether or not that particular project ever pans out, it's never a bad time to ask, "Whatever happened to the cast of 'Life Goes On'?"

 Bill Smitrovich (Drew Thatcher)